Dispader/dispader.github.io/_posts/2014-12-28-Nethack-Charging-and-Eating-Rings.md

 The downside is the `1 / 1` probability ring is lost during the eating process— leaving your constant dungoneer with either the above benefits, or nothing but a slightly fuller belly.

-Happy, rings may be "charged", increasing their bonus.
+Happy, rings may be "charged," increasing their bonus.
 This does come at a cost: there is an `enchantment / 7` probability that the ring will be destroyed during the charging process.

 Since the PYEC can charge items at no cost to the Constant Dungeoneer, the losses to a character are limited to the the two above probabilities.